-We work in digital design – we know what not to click on and go through to.
+We work in digital design—we know what not to click on.
 You might find that there’s a gender bias towards disturbing stuff on the internet.
 I don’t think I’ve ever clicked on a weird thing.

 Should we allow disgusting things to be shown on the internet?

 No. But, at the same time, it’s open to the whole world.
 It’s an open forum.
 You choose to put stuff on there and you choose what to avoid.